boolean-uk/tdd-todolist/domain-model.md

 2. todos exist in the list
    there are no todos in the list
-3. all the todos we get are incomplete not all the todos we get are incomplete
+3. all the todos we get are incomplete no incomplete todos found
-4. not all the todos we get are incomplete all the todos we get are incomplete
+4. all the todos we get are complete no complete todos found
 5. the todo with a matching id exist no such todo exists
 6. the todo with a matching id is found and removed